First Search for Dark Matter Annihilation in the Sun Using the ANTARES Neutrino Telescope: The ANTARES Neutrino Telescope

 A muon track is reconstructed from the position and time of the hits of the Cherenkov photons in the OMs.
 The reconstruction algorithm ~\cite{bbfit} is based on the minimisation of a $\rm \chi^{2}$-like quality parameter, $\rm Q$, which uses the differences between the expected and measured times of the detected photons plus a correction term that takes into account the effect of light absorption:

-where $\rm t_{\gamma}$ and $\rm t_{i}$ are respectively the expected and recorded arrival time of the photons from the track.
+where $\rm t_{\gamma}$ and $\rm t_{i}$ are respectively the expected and recorded arrival time of the photons from the track, and $\sigma^{2}_{i}$ is the timing variance.
 The second term takes into account the accumulation of high charges in storeys close to the track.
-This term uses the measured hit charge, $\rm a_{i}$, and the calculated photon travel distances, $\rm d_{\gamma}$, together with a normalisation value, $\rm d_{0}$.
+This term uses the measured hit charge, $\rm a_{i}$, the average hit charge calculated from all hits which have been selected for the fit, $<a>$, and the calculated photon travel distance, $\rm d_{\gamma}$, together with a normalisation value, $\rm d_{0}$.
 The functions $\rm A(a_{i})$ and $\rm D(d_{\gamma})$ are discussed at length in Reference~\cite{bbfit}.

-This algorithm yields an angular resolution on the reconstructed muon direction of the order of a degree for a muon (anti-)neutrino energy less than 500 GeV.
-For energies below 100 GeV, the kinematics of the neutrino interaction leads to a maximal additional smearing of about $5^{\circ}$.
+Depending on the configuration of the detector (see Section ~\ref{optimisation}) and the muon (anti-) neutrino energy, this algorithm yields an angular resolution on the upgoing neutrino direction between $\rm 1$ and $\rm 7.8$ degrees as illustrated by the Figure~\ref{angresfig}.